filipecolla/filipecolla/README.md

 ### 🤵 About me:

 <p>
   Hello, my name is Filipe, and I'm currently a dedicated software developer passionate about turning ideas into innovative solutions.
 I'm constantly seeking challenging opportunities to apply my experience and drive technological development.
-I have experience and adeptness in teamwork, as well as a keen interest in acquiring more knowledge in the field.
 </p>

 ### 💻 My Skills: